The Voyage of the Dawn Treader: Film

 The Voyage of the Dawn Treader is the third installment in The Chronicles of Narnia film series from Walden Media.
 Unlike the earlier two films, which were distributed by Disney, it was distributed by 20th Century Fox.
+However, Disney now owns the rights following the acquisition of 20th Century Fox in 2019.
 Michael Apted took over as director from Andrew Adamson, who opted to produce with Mark Johnson, Perry Moore and Douglas Gresham.
 Will Poulter joined the cast as Eustace Scrubb, while Georgie Henley, Skandar Keynes, Ben Barnes, Liam Neeson, and Tilda Swinton all returned.

 The film had a wide theatrical release in traditional 2D, and a limited theatrical release in RealD 3D and Digital 3D in the United States, Canada, and United Kingdom on 10 December 2010.